cascadiajs/2014.cascadiajs.com/proposals/say-hello-to-gulp_jasonrhodes.md

 ## Abstract

 The more code we write, the more we rely on a build system to keep us from destroying it.
 But if you're writing a ton of JavaScript in your project already, why mess around with anything else? gulp lets you write node-style JavaScript&mdash;modules, functions, and streams&mdash;to handle everything about your build.
-And it's fast.
-I'll explain how to use gulp, what makes it great, how easy it is to make a "plugin" (hint: it's just node require()), and why you should start gulping immediately.
+And because it relies on node streams, it's super fast.
+I'll explain how to use gulp, what makes it great, how easy it is to make a "plugin" (hint: it's just node require()), what's new in the all-new v4.0 rewrite, and why you should start gulping immediately.

 ## Speaker Bio